PeterWoodiih/parking-occupancy-classificatio/README.md

 ## Overview

-This project develops a Deep Learning model to classify parking spaces as **available** or **occupied** from images.
+Development of a **Deep Learning model to classify parking spaces as available or occupied from images**.

-The workflow combines image preprocessing, dataset construction, Convolutional Neural Networks and model evaluation.
+The project combines computer vision techniques, dataset preparation, convolutional neural networks and model evaluation.

 ## Approach